Israeli Jews: Hebrew language in Israel

 The main language used for communication among Israeli citizens and among the Israeli Jews is Modern Hebrew, a language that emerged in the late 19th century, based on different dialects of ancient Hebrew and influenced by Yiddish, Arabic, Slavic languages, and German.

 Hebrew and Arabic are currently official languages of Israel.
 Government ministries publish all material intended for the public in Hebrew, with selected material translated into Arabic, English, Russian, and other languages spoken in Israel.

 The country's laws are published in Hebrew, and eventually English and Arabic translations are published.
 Publishing the law in Hebrew in the official gazette (Reshumot) is enough to make it valid.
 Unavailability of an Arabic translation can be regarded as a legal defense only if the defendant proves he could not understand the meaning of the law in any conceivable way.
 Following appeals to the Israeli Supreme Court, the use of Arabic on street signs and labels increased dramatically.
 In response to one of the appeals presented by Arab Israeli organizations, the Supreme Court ruled that although second to Hebrew, Arabic is an official language of the State of Israel, and should be used extensively.
-Today most highway signage is trilingual (Hebrew, Arabic, and English).
+Today most highway signage is trilingual, written in Hebrew, Arabic, and English.

 Hebrew is the standard language of communication at places of work except inside the Arab community, and among recent immigrants, foreign workers, and with tourists.
 The state's schools in Arab communities teach in Arabic according to a specially adapted curriculum.
 This curriculum includes mandatory lessons of Hebrew as foreign language from the 3rd grade onwards.
 Arabic is taught in Hebrew-speaking schools, but only the basic level is mandatory.